localstack/localstack-blog.github.io/content/2024-08-12-ephemeral-instances/index.md

 ```

 This workflow is set to run on any PR and will add a comment to the PR with the preview running on a LocalStack instance automatically.
+Furthermore, each commit pushed to the PR will supersede the previous application preview, to ensure it's up to date.

 {{< img-simple src=github-preview.png width=800 alt="the preview URL displayed as a comment to a pull request">}}